ellemcfarlane/AvantGAN/README.md

 * 50x50x128 convolution
 * 25x25x256 convolution
 * 1x1x1 output (generated- vs real-image decision)

+### Dataset
+About 10,000 mostly augmented images of size 100x100x3.
+Source images scraped from Google and all outfits are by designer Rei Kawakubo.
+Traced source images in Adobe Fresco to reduce noise, simplify the images and emphasize important features.

 ### Improvements
 Working on significantly increasing dataset and removing some unnecessary augmented images to have less-noisy data.